Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

-As per best practices, it is suggested to perform DITL testing before UAT, as a testing vendor can perform this by mimicking real users, real authorizations, and real data.
-A testing vendor can make sure that all the business teams are ready for UAT for all the business transactions, including real integrations and interfaces.
+As per best practices, it is suggested to perform Day in Life testing before UAT, as a testing vendor can perform this by mimicking real users, real authorizations, and real data.
+A testing vendor can ensure that all the business teams are ready for UAT for all business transactions, including real integrations and interfaces.

 Why DITL Testing?

 Enterprise customers use one or many ERP applications (like SAP, Oracle, MS Dynamics, Infor, etc.) for their core business operations.
 They also use many 3rd-party applications (upstream and downstream) that are integrated with their ERP applications using many interfaces.
 All these integrations must work as expected before they move to production.
-Usually, while performing UAT, some functionalities relating to integrations may get missed out to test, so it is suggested to conduct DITL by a testing vendor having good experience in the domains and integrations.
+Usually, while performing UAT, some functionalities relating to integrations may get missed out on testing, so it is suggested to conduct Day in the life testing by a testing vendor having good experience in the domains and integrations.

 To perform DITL testing, a testing vendor should have good experience and exposure to the customer’s business processes.
 So, it is suggested to have due diligence on the business process first and then finalize the scope for DITL testing.

-A testing vendor should leverage their ERP expertise, test methodology, reusable templates, and best practices to successfully execute DITL testing.
+A testing vendor should leverage their ERP expertise, test methodology, reusable templates, and best practices to execute DITL testing successfully.